HackDagos/writeups/VishwaCTF2023/crypto/SharingIsCaring.md

 from string import printable
 import ast

+# here is the main part
+# the decryption algorithm
 def lets_try(prime, shares):
 	chars = ""  # the possible chars that satisfy the conditions
 	# we brute force through all printable chars